MasterTemple/align/README.md

 6. Output the result (applying deletion filters if set).

 Multiple patterns are applied sequentially; each pass sees the output of the previous.

+---

+## Provenance

+Thanks Claude for the help 🫡